The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Updating a Rank-Maximal Matching

 We say that a vertex $v$ is {\em active} in $G'_i$ if $v \in O(G'_i) \cup E(G'_i)$ and not active or {\em inactive} (or unreachable) otherwise.

-In Algorithm \ref{main} the subgraph $C_i$ may be viewed as the subgraph that encompasses the (''positive'') changes between graphs $H'_i$ and $G'_i$. $C_i$ always contains a new vertex $a_0$ that belongs to $H$ and not to $G$ as well as vertices that are at this point unreachable in $G$, i.e., they belong to $U(G'_i)$.
+In Algorithm \ref{main} the subgraph $C_i$ contains an "upper" part of the alternating subgraph $T$ mentioned in the introduction and in Section \ref{aug}, i.e., at the end of the algorithm $T$ contains all alternating paths, whose application to $M_r$ results in a rank-maximal matching of $H$.
+The subgraph $C_i$ may also be viewed as the subgraph that encompasses the ("positive") changes between graphs $H'_i$ and $G'_i$. $C_i$ always contains a new vertex $a_0$ that belongs to $H$ and not to $G$ as well as vertices that are at this point unreachable in $G$, i.e., they belong to $U(G'_i)$.
 If there exist vertices that are active in $H'_i$ but inactive in $G'_i$, then they belong to $C_i$.
 Also, any vertex of $C_i$ is active in some graph $H'_j$ such that $j \leq i$ but inactive in $G'_j$.
 Any edge that belongs to $H'_i \setminus G'_i$ is either contained in $C_i$ or one of its endpoints belongs to $C_i$.
 Each such edge belongs to the set $AE$ at some point and is called an {\em activated edge}.
 The subgraph $C_i$ does not encompass all changes - in particular, it may happen that some vertex $v \notin C_i$ is active in $G'_i$ but unreachable in $H'_i$ or that some edge belongs to $G'_i \setminus C_i$ but not to $H'_i$.

-During phase $i$, we construct a graph $\tilde{H}_i$ that contains every edge belonging to some rank-maximal matching of $H_i$.
-At the beginning of phase $i$, the set $AV$ contains {\em activated vertices}, each of which is alive in $H'_i$ but not in $G'_i$.
+During phase $i$ we construct a graph $\tilde{H}_i$ that contains every edge belonging to some rank-maximal matching of $H_i$.
+At the beginning of phase $i$, the set $AV$ contains {\em activated vertices}, each of which is alive in $H'_i$ but not alive in $G'_i$.

-We later show in Theorem \ref{cor} that a rank-maximal matching of $H_i$ may be obtained from a rank-maximal matching $M_i$ by the application of any alternating path $s_i \in S_i$ and that every matching obtained in this way is rank-maximal.
+We later show in Theorem \ref{cor} that a rank-maximal matching of $H_i$ may be obtained from a rank-maximal matching $M_i$ by the application of any alternating path $s_i \in S_i$, defined below, and that every matching obtained in this way is rank-maximal.
 The paths $s_i$ of $S_i$ are defined as follows.